hepplerj/Dissertation/ch2.dissertation.Heppler.md

 # A Booster Ethos

-Historians have begun to confront the history of San Jose and its rapid urbanization, tracing the social and cultural challenges that emerged in the decades after World War II.^[See, specifically, @abbott1995frontier;
-@cavin2012siliconvalley;
-@matthews2003dreams; @trounstine1982movers.]
-Fewer, however, have chronicled the changes to the physical environment that amplified urban problems and exacerbated tensions in the urban-rural fringe.^[Exceptions to this include Pellow and Park; Ted Smith book.
-These accounts have tended to focus on environmental justice and place much of their attention on occupational health, working conditions, and electronic waste.]
-Waterworks, utilities, regrading, freeways, subdivisions, tearing out orchards, even the very choice of where to annex land were more than infrastructural change; they were the pinnacle of a hybrid landscape that was less predictable and more difficult to control than the one they had altered.

 The origins of San Jose's postwar pro-growth attitude traces itself to the 1940s when, in 1944, an ambitious group of young merchants, lawyers, industrialists, and property owners formed the Progress Committee.
-Members of the Progress Committee took issue with City Manager C. B.
-Goodwin and political boss Charles "Boss" Bigley, accusing them of not doing enough to promote San Jose's development.
+Members of the Progress Committee took issue with City Manager C. B. Goodwin and political boss Charles "Boss" Bigley, accusing them of not doing enough to promote San Jose's development.
 Voters, and the newspaper, agreed.
 Aided by the newspaper's endorsement, the Progress Committee swept the city council elections in 1944 and committed themselves to building "a new metropolis in the place of sleepy San Jose."^[Quoted in @trounstine1982movers, 87.]
 The new members of the city council promptly fired the police chief and fire chief, charging them with "bossism," "mismanagement," and "political interference," and fired City Manager Goodwin.^[@trounstine1982movers, 87.]

 Their first plans were aimed at attracting industry to San Jose.
-With subsidies from city and county government, the Chamber of Commerce began a \$60,000 advertising campaign that lured the industries of Food Machinery and Chemical Corporation, already a local to the area, International Business Machines, General Electric, Pittsburgh Steel, Owens-Corning, and Kaiser.^[@trounstine1982movers, 88.]
+With subsidies from city and county government, the Chamber of Commerce began a
+\$60,000 advertising campaign that lured the industries of Food Machinery and Chemical Corporation, already a local to the area, International Business Machines, General Electric, Pittsburgh Steel, Owens-Corning, and Kaiser.^[@trounstine1982movers, 88.]
 Some of their initiatives fell under criticism, when, for example, in 1946 a fellow member called the committee "reactionaries" and accused them of selling municipal land to companies well below market value.
 A court agreed with these charges.
 Others disagreed with plans for the private ownership of water infrastructure, arguing instead for municipal ownership.
 The Progress Committee, along with the newspaper, silenced such criticism with accusations of socialism.^[@trounstine1982movers, 88.]

 The city council, however, did come closer to bringing the Committee's vision to life.
 The Committee desired to see a new city hall, a deep water port north of the city, improved sewer system, streets, storm drains, and an airport.
 Building such infrastructure projects required the approval of the votes, who voted on general obligation bonds that allowed the city to borrow money long-term at low interest rates.
-These bonds were paid for by increases on property taxes — a move voters often disagreed with.
+These bonds were paid for by increases on property taxes---a move voters often disagreed with.
 Bonds were repeatedly voted down, even as the city dealt with its unique problem of sewage given its widespread cannery business.
 Voters especially refused to give special treatment to canneries, even when the state of California declared San Jose in violation of pollution regulations in 1948.^[@trounstine1982movers, 88.]

 The Progress Committee dissolved shortly after their victory, but their pro-growth ideology remained entrenched in San Jose politics for the next